taandreo/enableVersioningStorage/README.md

-# Enable versioning and soft delete options
+# Enable versioning and soft delete options for storage

 This script enables some versioning and soft delete options for an storage account and create a NotDelete lock.